Azure-Samples/key-vault-node-getting-started/README.md

 After this when you browse https://<app_name>.azurewebsites.net you can see the secret value.
 Make sure that you replaced the name <YourKeyVaultName> with your vault name

-## Use latest Key Vault SDK

-The Key Vault secrets SDK here is **@azure/keyvault-secrets**, if you are using the [latest](https://www.npmjs.com/package/@azure/keyvault-secrets) version of the key vault SDK package, please refer to the following examples:

- * [helloworld.ts](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/keyvault/keyvault-secrets/samples/typescript/src/helloWorld.ts) - Examples for common Key Vault secret tasks:

-   * Create a new secret
-   * Get the secret
-   * Update the secret
-   * Delete the secret

 ## Next steps